Mystler/mystler.eu/src/routes/(md-pages)/projects/+page.md

 C, C++, C++/CLI, <u>C#</u>, CSS, HTML, Lua, Java, JavaScript, Python, <u>Ruby</u>, SQL, <u>TypeScript</u>

 My personal favorites are <u>underlined</u>.
 This means I have a preference to choose them when starting a project of my own because they are particularly fun to work with.
 However, I consider myself very flexible and open to learn new things, so the above list should not be seen as a fixed pool.
+I sometimes like to say "if you know one programming language, you know them all".
+I am aware that this is an exaggeration and the particular quirks and specialties of different languages are also an important thing to pick up with experience.
+Nevertheless, I strongly believe that programming is not about a particular language but rather about a general mindset and approach to solving problems.
+When somebody has mastered this kind of thinking, picking up any language is just a secondary step on the way.
 There may also be more languages that I did not think of specifically or consider not worth to include in a list, like dabbling with BASIC as a kid.

 Here is also a small selection of technologies and frameworks.